dazkool223/100daysofweb3/README.md

 Day 12 : Discovered twitter API and github actions\
 Day 13 : Auto tweet functionality whenever a git push is executed\
 Day 14 : YML tutorial and python script\
 Day 15 : Starting with learning React.
-Intro to JSX
+Intro to JSX\
+Day 16 : Introduction to component based structure.
+React with Vite